ModeShape/modeshape-tools/README.md

 1. Start up Eclipse 3.7
 1. Select `Help > Install New Software… > Add...`
-1. In the `Add Repository` dialog, enter a name, for instance "ModeShape Tools Update-Site" and enter this URL, TBD, for the location.
+1. In the `Add Repository` dialog, enter a name, for instance "ModeShape Tools Update-Site" and enter the URL for the [update-site](http://download.jboss.org/jbosstools/updates/stable/juno/soa-tooling/modeshape/).
 Then select `OK` to close the dialog.
 1. After the update-site loads select one or more of the _ModeShape Tools_ features you want to install.

 ## Get the code